kurapikats/taxicomplaints/README.md

      $ php artisan migrate --seed
      ```

-     If you get an error similar to this:
+     *If you get an error similar to this:
      ```
      PHP Warning:  require(/taxicomplaints/bootstrap/../vendor/autoload.php): failed to open stream: No such file or directory in /taxicomplaints/bootstrap/autoload.php on line 17
      ```
      Just run `$ composer update --no-scripts` to fix the problem

-  9. Run the application, defaults to http://localhost:8000/
+  9. Finally run the application.
      ```
      $ php artisan serve
      ```
+     This will serve the app to `http://localhost:8000`

 ## Version
 1.0.0